jobs.ac.uk - Great jobs for bright people

 Refresh your CV

 How often do you refresh your CV?
-Hands up if you only dust off your CV once a job deadline is looming?
-In a rush to get the CV posted off, it’s tempting just to shoehorn in your last job at the top and hope for the best.
-It’s easy to forget all those great achievements you kept meaning to put on your CV someday.
-If you only ever update your CV during job applications, it is probably not doing you justice.
+Do you only make small adjustments to your CV once a job deadline is quickly approaching.?
+In a rush to post the CV, it’s tempting to force in your last job at the top and hope for the best.
+Forgetting to refresh your CV with all your great achievements is easy but will not benefit you in the future.
+If you only update your CV occasionally during job applications, it is most likely not doing you justice.

-Refresh your CV on a regular basis to allow you to:
+Refresh your CV regularly to allow you to:

-• Post your CV onto databases on a speculative basis
+Submit your CV to databases on an analytical basis

-• Remind yourself of what you have to offer, focusing your mind on your next career step.
+Refresh your memory of what you have to offer, engaging your mind on your next career path.

-• Identify ongoing issues with your career development, such as gaps in experience or a need for more training.
+Establish ongoing issues with your career advancement, such as gaps in experience or a need for more guidance and training.

 How to Refresh Your CV: Step by Step